itacode/vue-webpack-starter/README.md

 Gulp is configurated to compile scss files and serve the page.

-It's possible to code in parallel the page HTML and SCSS external to Vue files, using Gulp with Browsersync or Gulp and webpack-dev-server in watch mode.
+It's possible to code in parallel the page HTML and SCSS external to Vue files, using Gulp with Browsersync or Gulp and Webpack-dev-server in watch mode.
 Use only one of the following options:
 - Execute command `gulp` .
 In this case Gulp watches SCSS files compiling them when they change, and also starts Browsersync, which injects compiled CSS without reloading and reloads page HTML if changed
 - Execute command `npm run serve:watch` and `gulp watch` .
-In this case Gulp watches SCSS files compiling them when they change, and webpack-dev-server watches for changes of files in the src directory, automatically recompiling Vue files and reloading the app and HTML page
+In this case Gulp watches SCSS files compiling them when they change, and Webpack-dev-server watches for changes of files in the src directory, automatically recompiling Vue files and reloading the app and HTML page

 ## Features
 - Vue.js